-New York, October 05, 2023 -- Moody's Investors Service (Moody's) has today downgraded the long-term foreign and local currency issuer ratings of the Government of Egypt to Caa1 from B3 and changed the outlook to stable, concluding its review for downgrade initiated on May 9 2023.

-Moody's has also downgraded Egypt's foreign-currency senior unsecured ratings to Caa1 from B3, and its foreign-currency senior unsecured MTN program rating to (P)Caa1 from (P)B3.
-In addition, Moody's has downgraded the backed senior unsecured ratings of the Egyptian Financial Corporation for Sovereign Taskeek sukuk company to Caa1 from B3 and its program rating to (P)Caa1 from (P)B3 which are, in Moody's view, ultimately the obligation of the Government of Egypt.
+New York, January 18, 2024 -- Moody's Investors Service (Moody's) has today changed the outlook on Government of Egypt to negative from stable and affirmed the Caa1 long-term foreign and local currency issuer ratings.
+Moody's has concurrently affirmed Egypt's foreign-currency senior unsecured ratings at Caa1, and its foreign-currency senior unsecured MTN program rating at (P)Caa1.
+In addition, Moody's has affirmed the backed senior unsecured ratings of the Egyptian Financial Corporation for Sovereign Taskeek sukuk company at Caa1 and its program rating at (P)Caa1 which are, in Moody's view, ultimately the obligation of the Government of Egypt.